-The mission of the Washington State Evidence Based Practices Institute is to improve the health and well-being of children, families, and adults served by the mental health, chemical dependency, child welfare, and justice systems.
+The mission of the Washington State Evidence Based Practices Institute is to improve the health and well-being of childrens served by the mental health system.
 We accomplish this mission by implementing, supporting, and informing effective interventions, training, and collaborative research.

 Faculty and Staff